What are interpersonal skills in the workplace

 There are several kinds of managers/leaders.
-One type may be comfortable with a autocratic style, while another type may be more comfortable with a collaborative approach.
+One type may be comfortable with an autocratic style, while another type may be more comfortable with a collaborative approach.
 There are many kinds of tests available that determine what kind of leader you are and the things/behavior with which you are comfortable.

 Effective leaders are important to help achieve company goals and successes.
 Leaders, along with their style, can help plan and communicate new strategic directions.
-They can help communicate with employees and motivate these employees to strive towards organizational goals, and the best way to do it.
+They can help communicate with employees and motivate these employees to strive towards organizational goals and the best way to do it.

-In the past, leadership was focused towards speed and flexibility.
+In the past, leadership was focused on speed and flexibility.
 Now, the same leaders need agility and resilience.
 A leader should stay the course toward stated goals, even when facing repeated challenges.
 He/she should recover quickly and continue toward the goal.

 Leaders should be comfortable delegating to their subordinates.
-A leader cannot do everything him/herself, but should have a good enough relationship with employees to work through them.
+A leader cannot do everything him/herself but should have a good enough relationship with employees to work through them.
 Some beginning managers become stressed because they want to do everything themselves, not trusting their employees.

-Leaders should be reliable, and subordinates will trust the leaders intentions.
+Leaders should be reliable, and subordinates will trust the leader’s intentions.
 A good leader should provide encouragement to his/her subordinates.
 A pat on the back for a job well done and a few kind words will go a long way.
 Leaders should be assertive and lead.
 This assertiveness should be balanced with a healthy respect of the subordinate’s opinions.

 Some specific skills under Leadership are, Positive Reinforcement, Reliability, Encouragement, Management, and Assertiveness.